Blueeyedboy: Plot

 The narrative, which takes the form of online journal entries, each with its accompanying mood and musical soundtrack, is split between two unreliable narrators: the eponymous Blueeyedboy, and Albertine, both of whom know each other in real life, and who share an uncomfortable history.

 Blueeyedboy, or "B.B." is a man in his forties, the sole survivor of three brothers, each of whom has been allocated a colour of clothing by Gloria Winter, their domineering and abusive mother.
 A single parent, Gloria has had to be both frugal and harsh in rearing her sons.
 Nigel, the eldest, wears black; Brendan, the middle son, wears brown, and Benjamin, the favourite, wears blue.

 B.B. wears blue, still lives with Gloria, in a terraced house in a poor neighbourhood of Malbry, the town which serves as the location for Gentlemen & Players and the rest of Harris' St Oswald's books.
 Gloria is volatile and controlling, and B.B. dreams of escaping her, but does so only in fantasy, on a fiction website called Badguysrock, where he posts violent stories in which older women are murdered in a variety of ways, and where he devises cruel ways to manipulate his dozen or so admiring (mostly women) followers.
 Like Albertine, he also uploads "restricted" posts to his web journal, which are more personal in tone, and which deal with his daily life and his relationship with his mother.

 A porter in a local hospital, B.B. is still haunted by a series of events that occurred in his childhood, including the disappearance of a blind child prodigy called Emily White, who was under the tutelage of Dr Graham Peacock, a local teacher studying the effects of synesthesia.
 For a time B.B. was also part of this study, but was replaced by the more appealing Emily, who, though blind, had the ability to "see" music.
 Now the past is beginning to catch up with B.B.
 We see him stalking a girl in a red coat, with whom he is obsessed, and who may or may not be Albertine.
 As we learn the truth about the deaths of B.B.'s brothers, the murders he describes on his website begin to spill out into reality.

-Ending

-We discover that B.B. is not Benjamin, as his clothing might indicate, but the middle son, Brendan, who after the death of his brother, took his place in the household, and is secretly responsible for the deaths of both his siblings.
+It is revealed that B.B. is not Benjamin, as his clothing might indicate, but the middle son, Brendan, who after the death of his brother, took his place in the household, and is secretly responsible for the deaths of both his siblings.
 His mother, who has been watching and interacting with him via his website Badguysrock under the pseudonym Jenny Tricks (Genitrix), and who herself may be responsible for the real-life deaths in the village, evades his attempt to murder her and returns home to take revenge.